mshafat/allthrusmartphone.xyz/content/blog/reviews/wayne_crowe_olsp_in-depth_review.md

  I asked for the support on 16 December 2023 at 01:00am.
 And they replied 16 December 2023 at 1:15pm so within 12 hours.
 So I can say Wayne has a good full-time team to support his affiliates.

-## Some intersting points worth mentioning about OLSP
+## Some intersting points worth mentioning about OLSP System
 I have followed OLSP over last 1.5+ year and I have collected the following interesting points worth mentioning about OLSP:
 - Wayne Crowe sometimes offers gifts for live attendees
 - OLSP follows a loss leader strategy with its front facing offers. (in a recent training Wayne said his average loss is $50 per customer)
-- But he monetizes
 - OLSP pays every week on Friday and it pays via Wise or Paypal
 - Wayne's team calls every person who purchase $7 front end if they put their phone number at the time of purchase.
 - Wayne uses some white label products to offer to his clients.
 Eg. TD Page is a white label SaaS of Wishloop and Mega Messenger is a white label of EL Messenger Pro.